 How to Approach Your Roommate About Their Drinking

 If you’re annoyed by their behavior, you may start making accusations and blame and criticize your roommate for their problem, but this won’t get you anywhere.
 They’ll get defensive, worked up, and argumentative.
 You’re not responsible for fixing your roommate’s alcohol abuse problem, so don’t feel like it’s your job to set them on the road to recovery.
-If you want to help but aren’t sure how, the simplest thing to do is refer them to someone who can, like the Western Massachusetts addiction treatment center.
+If you want to help but aren’t sure how, the simplest thing to do is refer them to someone who can, like the experts at our Western Massachusetts addiction treatment center.

 Living with a frequently drunk roommate can feel overwhelming, especially if you’re not sure what’s going on.
 You’re not in charge of your roommate’s decisions or actions, but if you think they may have a problem with alcohol, knowledge is power.
 You’ll know to look out for the signs of alcohol poisoning, and you’ll feel more in control of your own situation.

-Alcohol Use Disorder Treatment for a Drunk Roommate
+Contact Washburn House for Alcohol Use Disorder Treatment for a Drunk Roommate

 Whether you’re reaching out for more information or your drunk roommate is ready for treatment, contact Washburn House.
-Our addiction specialist guide clients to the best treatment programs for their situation.
+Our addiction specialists can guide clients to the best treatment programs for their situation.
 If your drunk roommate is in school, experts may recommend intensive outpatient rehab, allowing them to fulfill obligations.
 Other alcohol treatment programs include: